rach7777/monax-may/content/blog/2018/2018-06-dd-agreements-network-governance.md

 Governance -- it's how we manage group activity and plan for a future full of change.
 In designing an open blockchain application, governance is a foundational issue that blurs the boundaries between tech, law and business.
 Effective self-governance in the [Agreements Network](https://agreements.network) (AN) is critical to its role as infrastructure on which modern legal products operate.

 Monax got its start in this industry in the summer of 2014 as an experiment in decentralized governance when we built `eris` -- a framework for decentralized organizations using blockchains and smart contract technology.
+Much of that code was incorporated into Hyperledger as [Hyperledger Burrow]( https://www.hyperledger.org/projects/hyperledger-burrow) in 2017.
+We've built and tested a strong foundation that will support transformative network governance models.

 A resilient decentralized governance system requires sound design from multiple perspectives.